JulJen/JulJen.github.io/_posts/2018-03-15-ruby_cli_gem_project.markdown

 * Find a site that is easy to scrape.
 Don't make it too hard for yourself - inspect the elements and see if they are scrapable.
 Start off with individual scrape methods and use CSS selectors to scrape desired information.

-* Get comfortable committing and pushing changes to github more often.
+* Get comfortable committing and pushing changes to GitHub and do it often.
 I hesitated to commit when my code was all over the place, but I learned a lot from my many mistakes.
 For example, I was editing my code directly on GitHub in my repository and I had forgotten to git pull --rebase before committing and pushing new changes up to github locally.

 * Use all your available  resources - watch and rewatch the Learn video walkthroughs and attend the study groups.